How often will I receive a collection and what day will it be?

 One roll of 52 sacks per year is issued free of charge.
-Following the introduction of the new service, black sacks will be delivered in April each year (it used to be February).
+Black sacks will be delivered in April/May each year.
 You will need to buy any additional sacks if you need them.

 What should I do if my bin is damaged or goes missing?

-We will provide a replacement bin free of charge.
+We will provide a replacement recycling container (blue-lid bin, blue box, blue bag, insert, kerbside caddy) free of charge.
 You can report a problem with your bin by completing our online form.
 A new bin will be delivered within 10 working days of the request being received.

 What goes in my general household bin/sacks?

 Only use your household bin for general household waste.
 Any materials that can be recycled should be placed in the appropriate recycling container.
 Food and garden waste should also be separated.
 Larger items of household waste can be disposed of at your nearest household waste recycling centre, through the bulky waste service, charity shops or through online websites such as Freecycle.

 Electrical items and household batteries should not be placed in your household waste collection.
 Batteries can be recycled in the battery bag and electrical items should be disposed of at your nearest household waste recycling centre.

 Hazardous waste and liquids including paint and oil, rubble, stone or soil and heavy metal items should not be put in your bin.